HKanwal/kapstone/docs/README.md

-<Please keep the folder structure as given in the template repo.
-We will
-discuss each artifact as we get to it in the course.
-In some cases, like for the SRS, you should have a file of the same name.
-For other cases, like the design documentation, you are required to document your design, but it may not be via a module guide and module interface specification documents.>

 <The files and folders have been set-up with tex files that have external links
 so that cross-referencing is possible between documents.>